dchukhin/django_optimized_image/README.rst

 ======================
-django-optimized-image
+django_optimized_image
 ======================

-django-optimized-image is a simple Django library to allows optimization of images by using TinyPNG.
+django_optimized_image is a simple Django library to allows optimization of images by using TinyPNG.
 Saving an image locally to an OptimizedImageField uses TinyPNG to optimize the image, then S3 to store it.